 Video: How to shorten the door frame (door lining)

-To find the right height for the door frame, you only need a piece of the top covering (e.g. a single rod oak parquet).
+To find the right height for the door frame, all you need is a piece of the top covering (e.g. a single bar oak parquet).

 This piece will not be used later, as it usually gets some scratches.